-Most of us use computers and mobile devices daily, but few are aware of the potential side effects of the hours we spend staring at screens.
+If you even just think you could benefit from computer glasses, read this post.
+The fatigue and other side effects of the hours we spend staring at screens are real and can be serious productivity blockers and bad for our health, too.
+Most of us use computers and mobile devices daily.
 Dry eyes, headaches, and eye strain are just a few symptoms of too much exposure to the harsh blue and white light that our PC, phone, and tablet displays emit.
 If you’ve ever found yourself rubbing your eyes after too much screen time, it might be a good idea to invest in a pair of light-blocking computer reading glasses.

-The good news is you don’t have to spend a lot of money to get a decent pair of computer glasses.
 Below, you’ll find a nice selection of the best computer reading glasses you can score online right now.
-Most of our picks are quite cheap — although if you ‘re the type that likes to “buy the best and only cry once,” we’ve got a few high-end picks for you, too.
+Most of our picks are quite cheap — although if you’re the type that likes to “buy the best and only cry once,” we’ve got a few high-end picks for you, too.
 Also, if you’re looking to breathe new life into an old pair, then check out our quick guide on how to remove scratches from glasses.

 Best computer reading glasses